HMS Hursley (L84)

 HMS Hursley was a Second World War Type II Hunt-class escort destroyer of the British Royal Navy.
 She is the only Royal Navy ship to have carried this name.
 Hursley is a village in Hampshire.
 Commissioned in 1942, she served in the Mediterranean, before being transferred to the Hellenic Navy in November 1943 and renamed Kriti.
 She took part in the landings in Sicily, Anzio, and southern France, and remained in Greek service until 1959.

-Construction
+Design and construction

+Hursley was ordered with 15 others of the same type on 20 December 1939 as part of the War Emergency Programme.
+The Hunts were meant to fill the Royal Navy's need for a large number of small destroyer-type vessels capable of both convoy escort and operations with the fleet.
+The Type II Hunts differed from the earlier ships in having increased beam in order to improve stability and carry the ships' originally intended armament.